ned14/outcome/doc/src/content/faq/_index.md

 learning curve and more complex mental model than when programming with Expected.

-5. Outcome has facilities to make easier interoperation between multiple third party libraries each using incommensurate Outcome configurations.
+5. Outcome has facilities to make easier interoperation between multiple third party libraries each using incommensurate Outcome (or Expected) configurations.
 Expected does not do any of this, but subsequent WG21 papers do propose various interoperation mechanisms, [one of which](https://wg21.link/P0786) Outcome implements so code using Expected will seamlessly interoperate with code using Outcome.